samuelbonet/samuelbonet/README.md

 - 👯 I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to help!!!😉<br>
-- Outside tech, 📖 I love to read novels, 🖌️ do painting and skecthing, 🎵 listen to music, and 🌴 explore nature outdoors.
+- In my free time, I like  ✏  do skecthing, 🎵 listen to music, and  ​📺​ watch TV series
 - 📫 Reach out to me at: <a href="samuelbonetweb@gmail.com">samuelbonetweb@gmail.com</a>